Our partner schools and colleges

 • The mentor is asked to attend our half-day mentor training, before each placement, so they are clear about the expectations of the placement, the trainee and them as a mentor.

-• The mentor is supported by a named Professional Tutor from the University during the placement (for core PGCE placements) or by the School Direct alliance lead (for School Direct PGCEs) to ensure moderation and support is received for both trainees and mentors.
+• The mentor is supported by a named Professional Tutor from the University during the placement (for core PGCE placements) or by the Lead Programme Partner alliance lead (for trainees with Lead Programme Partner) to ensure moderation and support is received for both trainees and mentors.

 Secondary